coldfumonkeh/CFWavPlayer/README.md

 </cfscript>
 ```

-This will create a new instance of the WavPlayer object, load in a file and play it to the end.
+This above code will create a new instance of the WavPlayer object, load in a file and play it to the end.

+You can choose to run an action on the CFWavPlayer instance at a given duration, using the `wait()` method.
+This is essentially a helper shortcut method to the CFML `sleep()` function.

 ```
 player1 = WavBuilder